-To the brethren of the Grand Lodge A.F & A.M. of Idaho,
+To the Brethren of the Grand Lodge of Idaho, A.F. & A.M., and guests,

 It is an honor to be able to represent the Brothers of Idaho Grand Lodge, A.F. & A.M. as the 155th Most Worshipful Grand Master, and I am humbled with the support of everyone and the opportunity to do so.
 It is a responsibility that I do not take lightly, and will do everything possible to promote Freemasonry.

 It is the Best of Times, it is the Worst of Times, and it is the Craziest of Times, and our great fraternity sits right in the middle of it all, to offer the time-tested tenants of Brotherly Love, Relief, Truth, Faith, Hope, and Charity to those looking for a positive way to make a difference in their lives, and those around them.

 Our fraternity that prides itself on its creation from ancient times, where many of our ceremonies contain the phrase, “From Time Immemorial…..” indicating that no one knows the original beginning because it is that old, is surrounded by some of the most incredible advancements in medical health and technology.
 Life-saving surgeries are routine where they were unheard of a few years ago.
 Technology has shown us wonders the Supreme Grand Master created in the magnificent universe through the Hubble telescope down to the nanotechnology that can imbed a microchip in a piece of paper to track shipments or prove the authenticity of documents.